-These are family favorites, new and old, tweaked and worked up to bring them in at a budget price.
-My main goal: To make recipes so good everyone will think your clever, no one will know you’re cheap!
-(Oh, yeah, I’m putting this on the net, aren’t I?
-Sometimes, I really DO think I’m talking to my daughter…) Well, so I’m cheap – and proud of it.
+These are family favorites, new and old, tweaked and worked up to bring them in at a budget price, and in many worked over to increase their nutritional value.
+My main goal: To make recipes so good everyone will think you’re clever, no one will know you’re cheap!

 To massacre a phrase from America’s Test Kitchen, “I’ll do the math, so you don’t have to!”
 Because I’ll explain the strategies I used and the cost in detail, along the way you’ll pick up the skills needed to figure this out for your own recipes.
-You may also see me point out where I’ve gone wrong and spent more for an ingredient than I should have – why not learn from my successes as well as my failures?
+You may also see me point out where I’ve gone wrong and spent more for an ingredient than I should have – why not learn from my mistakes a well a my successes?

 I’ll attempt, on every recipe, to include:

 - Introduction - notes about the recipe, cost and planning strategies

 - Recipe – of course, the recipe itself, and any special instructions

 - Money Saving Strategies and Cost Analysis - How I saved money and how much I spent for each item.

 - Nutritional Analysis - to the best of my ability, keeping in mind I’m just a Mom, not a nutritionist.

 - Your Own Spin – ideas to change/improve the recipe.